-Practices and procedures such as providing convenient, well-maintained facilities, and arranging for regular service and disposal prevents the discharge of pollutants to stormwater from sanitary and septic waste.
+Definition Practices and procedures such as providing convenient, well-maintained facilities, and arranging for regular service and disposal prevents the discharge of pollutants to stormwater from sanitary and septic waste.

-Proper sanitary and septic waste management prevent the discharge of pollutants to stormwater from sanitary and septic waste.
+Purpose Proper sanitary and septic waste management prevent the discharge of pollutants to stormwater from sanitary and septic waste.

-Conditions Where the Practice Applies Sanitary septic waste management practices are suitable for use at all construction sites that use temporary or portable sanitary and septic waste systems.
+Specifications: Design and Installation Sanitary septic waste management practices are suitable for use at all construction sites that use temporary or portable sanitary and septic waste systems.

-Specifications: Design and Installation Sanitary or septic wastes should be treated or disposed of in accordance with state and local requirements.
+Sanitary or septic wastes should be treated or disposed of in accordance with state and local requirements.
 In many cases, one contract with a local facility supplier will be all that it takes to make sure sanitary wastes are properly disposed.